Millions of cars have some form of safety recall. See if your car is one of them.

 Remedy

-Owners are advised not to use the Highway Drive Assist feature until the remedy has been performed.
-Dealers will replace the front bumper beam, free of charge.
-Owner notification letters are expected to be mailed January 30, 2026.
+Owners are advised to disable the high definition (HD) radio feature until the recall remedy has been performed.
+The audio-video navigation software will be updated over-the-air (OTA) or inspected and updated by a dealer, free of charge.
+Owner notification letters are expected to be mailed March 16, 2026.
 Owners may contact Genesis customer service at 844-340-9741.
-Hyundai’s number for this recall is 030G.
-Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on December 3, 2025.
+Hyundai’s number for this recall is 031G.
+Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov beginning January 17, 2026.

 Summary